rwcarlsen/converse/notes.md

   resolve the order by the various user interfaces.

 * File contents must be cryptographically signed by the sender (and verified by the receiver).
-Where should the signature live?
+Signature is appended to the end of each message's file contents.

 Inviting People to a conversation: